 I have owned a video camera since the early 1970’s.
-Back then, it was a black and white camera and a reel to reel video recorder connected by a two meter long cable.
+Back then, it was a black and white camera and a reel to reel video recorder with the connection between them a two meter long cable.
 I have since owned a VHS camcorder, an SVHS camcorder (high definition VHS), two mini DV camcorder and now I own an SD Card camcorder.
 As a result I have video footage from the early years of my children and have bits of video from almost all our holidays over the years on tape spread all through the house.
 Thankfully, a few years ago, I transferred most of the very old footage to digital format before I got rid of the reel to reel tape recorder.
 I have now transferred most of the old VHS and SVHS material as well.
-The mini DV tapes are yet to be completed but I’ll have to get my camera back to do that!
+The mini DV tapes are nearly completed and I had to get my old camera back to do that!

 So the first step in producing a home video that makes sense is to get the files into your computer.
 Lets begin then, with a few tips on transferring the footage to digital format…

-The second option is to purchase a plug in unit that converts the video and sound directly to a USB port and hence into a computer file.
+The first option is to purchase a plug in unit that converts the video and sound directly to a USB port and hence into a computer file.
 On eBay there are many of these but do make sure they will run on your computer.
 Mac software wont run on Windows and vice versa.
 So even though they plug into the USB port, you may not be able to record the video on your computer.
 I have purchased a couple of these over the years but I’m not sure either will work now mostly because the cheap ones use interface software of dubious origin and if you have problems, you may need to buy the latest version of the software to make it work – so it may not be as cheap as it seems.
 The software doesn’t have to be great but it does have to work!
 In addition, some of these units have the software on a mini CD which will disappear into your Mac and never be seen again.
 So unless you can download the software, buy one that costs more than $20!
+With the latest Mac operating system you cannot run software that was developed for 32bit systems.
+If that doesn’t make any sense to you just make sure it runs on the version of Mac OS you are running.
+Your system software will probably be version 10.11.6 or something.
+You can check this by clicking on the Apple logo on the top left hand side of the screen then on “About this Mac”.
+You will get a window that gives you the name of the systems software (currently Mac OS Catalina with the version number 10.15.5.)
+Just make sure whatever interface you choose, will run on whatever version your computer has.
+If you have the latest – it probably won’t!

 To use these units you also need something that plays the tape.
-I purchased an SVHS video recorder a few years ago when I could see they were becoming rare and so I use that for my VHS or SVHS tapes.
-I have got a compact VHS converter for my old compact camera tapes too so I use that where it’s needed.
-You can also play the tapes on the camcorder if you still have it and if it still works!
-I’ve never seen a player for mini DV tapes so I doubt there is any other way to play mini DV tapes except on the camera.
+I purchased an SVHS video recorder a few years ago when I could see they were becoming rare and so I can use that for my VHS or SVHS tapes.
+If you still have the camera, you can play the tapes on the camcorder if it still works!
+I’ve never seen a player for mini DV tapes, so I doubt there is any other way to play mini DV tapes except on the camera.

 To use these units, you simply plug the camera video cable into the yellow plug, the audio cables into the remaining red and white plugs, put the other end into a USB slot on your computer, and run the software to record the files on your computer.